reza-mirjahanian/awesome-blockchain/PolyGon/Course B/EVM/a.md

 -   MSTORE8 is an opcode similar to MSTORE, except that it stores a single byte of data instead of a  32-byte word.
 It takes a Memory address and a byte value from the stack as its input, and stores the byte at the specified address.

 -   MSIZE is an opcode that returns the size of the current Memory area in bytes.

+## Storage

+EVM storage is a persistent key-value storage associated with each smart contract.
+It is organized as a large array of  32-byte words and each word is identified by a unique  256-bit key, which is used to access and modify the value stored in that word.
+Since the EVM Storage is non-volatile, data stored in it persists even after the smart contract execution has been completed.

+Accessing and modifying storage is a relatively expensive operation in terms of gas costs.
+EVM storage is implemented as a modified version of the **Merkle Patricia Tree** data structure, which allows for efficient access and modification of the storage data.

+A Patricia Tree is a specific type of a trie designed to be **more space-efficient** than a standard trie, by storing only the unique parts of the keys in the tree.
+Patricia Trees are particularly useful in scenarios where keys share common prefixes, as they allow for more efficient use of memory and faster lookups compared to standard tries.

+The following opcodes are used to manipulate the storage of a smart contract:

+-   **SLOAD** loads a  256-bit word from Storage at a given index, and pushes it onto the stack.
+-   **SSTORE** stores a  256-bit word to Storage at a given index.
+The value to be stored is popped from the stack, and its index is specified as the next value on the stack.